Pentecostal Evangel: Facts and statistics

 Pentecostal Evangel published its 5,000th edition on March 7, 2010.

-Nine times each year, the Evangel collaborates with the Assemblies of God World Missions Department to devote an entire issue to world missions coverage.
+Nine times each year, the Evangel collaborated with the Assemblies of God World Missions Department to devote an entire issue to world missions coverage.
 Through its World Missions Edition, readers receive a perspective and news on the fellowship's world missions efforts.
 (The World Missions Edition, replaced a separate magazine, Mountain Movers, which focused solely on missions.)